Sandip-android16/Object-Detection/README.md

 * If you don't have already, install **[Android Studio](https://developer.android.com/studio/index.html)**, following the instructions on the website.

-* You need an Android device and Android development environment with minimum API 21.
-* Android Studio 3.2 or later.

 ### Building
 * Open Android Studio, and from the Welcome screen, select Open an existing Android Studio project.